 Have you let your failures, your times of embarrassment or periods of shame become a motivator to know Him better, to realize He is the One who knows our weakness’s and still loves us?

-Even if we think Alice was a girl!
+Even if Alice s a g!

 Thanks again for coming to visit.
 I hope you found something of interest in this post and would appreciate a comment, to begin a discussion.
 If you know someone this blog may bless (or challenge), send them a link, so they may join us in our discussion